 First there was PayPal.
 Last year Payoneer was all the rage.
-The best international bank for expats has a new contender.
+The best bank for expats has a new contender.
 For accuracy, this article is under review as of February 9, 2022.
 We will update the content below in the next week or so.

 What’s this all about?

 You will need:

 Not every situation is the same.
 If you choose to sign up for Transferwise as a digital nomad bank solution you’ll need your passport (or driver’s license), bank statement from your existing home country bank and/or utility bill from billing address in country you’re currently in, and one other piece of ID in some cases.
 You’ll also need your financial institution’s number, transit number, and account number.